eidng8/lumen-auth-app/README.md

 ## Features

-This package is built using [jwt-auth](https://github.com/tymondesigns/jwt-auth) to provide JWT authentication service.
+This package is built using [jwt-auth](https://github.com/tymondesigns/jwt-auth) to provide authentication & JWT authorization service.
 It *only* supports HTTP authorization header with JWT tokens, and the token type must be `bearer`.

 The database consists of a minimum set of columns, including user credentials.
 Other user properties are expected to be handled by separate service rather than